Due date: Week 3 of Fall and Winter Semesters

 d.
 Indicate why the applicant is qualified to conduct this project.
 The applicant’s

-complete curriculum vitae must be included with the appendices.
+abbreviated curriculum vitae (2-page limit) must be included with the appendices.

 e.
 Why should it be done?

 --Why is this project important to your field of study?

 --Why is this project important to your department and college?

 --Why is this project important to you and your professional development?

 a.
 How will the project be conducted?